eric-rizzi/teaching/_course_specifics/ml_ai.md

 In this unit, we explore the technical and philosophical roots of AI.
 We first talk about how most problems can be thought of as a form of search.
-Then we talk about (and demonstrate) the original Turing Test and what it's strengths/ weaknesses are.
+Then we talk about (and demonstrate) the original Turing Test and what its strengths/ weaknesses are.
 After this, students do a quick "skills assessment".
 On the last day of the assessment, they are encouraged to use a ChatBot to aid them.
 This leads to a final discussion about the role of ChatBots for learners.